 Founded in 1446, Rosslyn Chapel came to prominence after it featured in Dan Brown’s 2003 novel The Da Vinci Code, and subsequent film in 2006.
 Take it a tour of this magnificent chapel and discover ornate stonework, mysterious symbolism and stunning stained glass.

-HM Queen Elizabeth II's former floating palace for over 40 years, step onboard The Royal Yacht Britannia and discover stories of life at sea for both the Royal Family and the 220 Royal Yachtsmen who served on board.
+Her Majesty Queen Elizabeth’s former floating palace for over 40 years, step aboard The Royal Yacht Britannia and discover stories of life at sea for both the Royal Family and the 220 Royal yachtsmen who served on board.

-Situated on Edinburgh’s historic Royal Mile, Gladstone's Land has seen all the comings of goings of Edinburgh life for over 500 years.
-Home to a variety of tradesmen over the years, from shoemakers, and bakers to drapers and dairymen, visit today and learn more about lives of those that lived and worked here.
+Situated on Edinburgh’s historic Royal Mile, Gladstone’s Land has seen all the comings of goings of Edinburgh life for over 500 years.
+The former home and workplace of a variety of tradesmen, from shoemakers and bakers to drapers and dairymen, visit today and learn more about lives of those that lived and worked here.

 Whether you love the penguins or the pandas, the meerkats or the monkeys, a day trip to RZSS Edinburgh Zoo is a fun and educational experience for all the family.
 Home to over 2,500 amazing and endangered animals, learn more about these fascinating creatures on a fun-packed day out.

-If you’re planning a break in Edinburgh there are plenty of small things you can do to have make your time away more eco-friendly, whilst still enjoying a fun-packed holiday.
-Check out 10 Ways to Have an Eco-friendly Holiday in Edinburgh>
+There are plenty of small things you can do to make your time away more eco-friendly, whilst still enjoying a fun packed holiday.